Alextopher/autoperm/README.md

 autoperm is a tool for generating brainfuck programs that apply [stack effect diagrams](https://en.wikipedia.org/wiki/Stack-oriented_programming#Stack_effect_diagrams).
 The produced result has the fewest number of _loops_ and it's foundation is [Tarjan's Strongly Connected Components Algorithm](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm).

+Eventually I will add more polish but here is a quick [explanation](./explanation.md) I wrote about this problem.

 ## Install

 ```test